 Xiaoming Gao

-Scalable Architecture for Integrated Batch and Streaming Analysis of Big Social Data
+Scalable Architecture for Integrated Batch and Streaming Analysis of Big Data

 Scientific research has entered an era driven by data, and many modern data intensive applications demonstrate special characteristics.
 Data exists in the form of both large historical datasets and high-speed real-time streams, while many analysis pipelines require integrated parallel batch processing and stream processing.
-In most cases, despite the large size of the whole dataset, most analyses tend to focus on specific data subsets according to certain criteria.
+In most cases, despite the large size of the whole dataset, analyses tend to focus on specific data subsets according to certain criteria.
 Faced with all these situations, scalable solutions are essential to achieve optimal performance.
 Correspondingly, integrated support for efficient queries and post- query analysis is required.

 To address the system-level requirements brought by such characteristics, this dissertation proposes a scalable architecture for supporting integrated queries, batch analysis, and streaming analysis of Big Data in the cloud.
 We verify its effectiveness and efficiency with real use cases from a representative application domain – social media data analysis – and tackle related research challenges emerging from each module of the architecture by integrating and extending multiple state-of-the-art Big Data storage and processing systems.

-In the storage layer, we reveal that existing text indexing techniques do not work well for the unique queries of social media data, which involve constraints on both textual and social context such as temporal or network information.
+We reveal that existing text indexing techniques do not work well for the unique queries of social media data in the storage layer, which involve constraints on both textual and social context such as temporal or network information.
 To address this issue we leverage the HBase system as the storage substrate and extend it with a flexible indexing framework – IndexedHBase.
 This allows users to define fully customizable text index structures that are not supported by current state-of-the-art text indexing systems such as distributed Solr.
 Such index structures can embed the precise social context information that is necessary for efficient evaluation of the queries.

 The batch analysis module demonstrates that social media data analysis workflows usually consist of multiple algorithms with varying computation and communication patterns which are suitable for different processing frameworks such as Hadoop, Twister, etc. In order to achieve efficient execution of the whole workflow, we extend IndexedHBase to an integrated analysis stack based on YARN, which can dynamically adopt different processing frameworks to complete analysis tasks.
 Based on this we develop a set of analysis algorithms that are useful for many research scenarios, and demonstrate the composition and execution of workflows by reproducing the end-to-end analysis processes from published research projects.